santiment/app/.github/pull_request_template.md

 - [ ] I've updated the documentation (Academy), if necessary (Keyboard shortcuts, Account settings)
 - [ ] I've added tests that prove my fix is effective or that my feature works

-P.S.
-Don't forget about naming conventions for PRs, functions and modules.

 ## Screenshots or GIFs
 <!--- (if appropriate) -->